rmonti/limb_enhancer_genie/README.md

 ```

 * tune_models.R contains the code used to fit chromatin and sequence models
-* pre-cumputed output files ('chrom.models.Rdata' & 'seq.models.Rdata') can be found in the "model_combining" folder
+* pre-cumputed output data of this script ('chrom.models.Rdata' & 'seq.models.Rdata') can be found in the "model_combining" folder

 #### Model combining